PotentialKillScreen/PotentialKillScreen/README.md

 Hi! :wave: I am a Business Intelligence Consultant:
 - :necktie: I work with cloud technologies to build dataplatforms and use visualization tools to improve decision making.

-- :seedling: Learning about Technical work on the AI Alignment Problem.
+- :seedling: Learning about Technical approaches to the AI Alignment Problem.

 - :game_die: In my free time, I enjoy fitness, boardgames, reading and prediction markets.